Dark1NF1N17Y/Video-Compressor/README.md

 > [!CAUTION]
 > Avoid Entering Wrong Output Extension Or Forget Entering It

+> [!IMPORTANT]
+> Quality Get Less `Ex: 3 Hour Film Will Be Pixeled` So Choose The Best Settings For Your Video

 ## To Do List

 - [x] Enable Inputs In The Code